-"I was devastated," The New York Times quoted her as saying in a story published Monday, in what the newspaper said was her first interview since the university turned her down.
+"I was devastated," The New York Times quoted her as saying in a story published in October, in what the newspaper said was her first interview since the university turned her down.

 "I dreamt of going to UT ever since the second grade," she said in a video interview released by her lawyers to bolster her case in September.
 "My dad went there, my sister went there and tons of friends and family, and it was a tradition I wanted to continue."

 Instead, she went on to study finance at Louisiana State University, where she graduated, according to The New York Times.
 She is working as a financial analyst in Austin, according to the newspaper.

 "The only thing I missed out on was my post-graduation years," the newspaper quoted her as saying.
 "Just being in a network of U.T. graduates would have been a really nice thing to be in.
 And I probably would have gotten a better job offer had I gone to U.T."

 In the video interview released by her lawyers, she said she doesn't like any form of discrimination.

 "I was taught from the time I was a little girl that any kind of discrimination was wrong.
 And for an institution of higher learning to act this way makes no sense to me," she said.

 "If people say anything about me, I hope they say I didn't take this sitting down," she said in the interview.
 "I didn't accept the process because the process is wrong."